Peer Review & Publication Policy

 Plagiarism

-Plagiarism is the use of other's published and unpublished ideas or words (or other intellectual property) without attribution or permission, and presenting them as new and original rather than derived from an existing source.
-Journal of Transactions in Systems Engineering (JTSE) has effectively utilized plagiarism checker for the detection of the quality of all submitted articles in review process.
-Once a paper is reviewed before any decision the editorial board meet monthly; we shall provide full report from board of reviewers and iThenticate to assist board members to judge and make correct decision.
-At JTSE, we strongly discourage and against Plagiarism act.
-If found guilty, to any extent, JTSE will fight for Plagiarism.
-Self-plagiarism refers to the practice of an author using portions of their previous writings on the same topic in another of their publications, without specifically citing it formally in quotes.
+Plagiarism is the use of others' published and unpublished ideas or words (or other intellectual property) without attribution or permission and presenting them as new and original rather than derived from an existing source.
+Journal of Transactions in Systems Engineering (JTSE) has effectively utilized a plagiarism checker for the detection of the quality of all submitted articles in the review process.
+Once a paper is reviewed before any decision is made, the editorial board meets monthly.
+We shall provide a full report from the board of reviewers and iThenticate to assist board members in judging and making correct decisions.
+At JTSE, we strongly discourage and are against the Plagiarism Act.
+Self-plagiarism refers to the practice of an author using portions of their previous writings on the same topic in another of their publications without specifically citing them formally in quotes.